ubergeek77/Lemmy-Easy-Deploy/README.md

 The `.env` files in `./live` contain ***important passwords/secrets.*** *Do not delete these!*

+Configuration
 ---

 Configuration of Lemmy-Easy-Deploy is done via `config.env`.
-Check `config.env.example` for detailed info about what each configuration option does.
+Check `[config.env.example](config.env.example)` for detailed info about what each configuration option does.

 If you want to use a **custom Postgres configuration**, as mentioned by the [database tweaks section of the Lemmy documentation](https://join-lemmy.org/docs/administration/install_docker.html#database-tweaks), place your custom configuration at this path: